CVS Health Corporation (CVS) Shares Rise Despite Market Challenges - News Heater

 Is It Worth Investing in CVS Health Corporation (NYSE: CVS) Right Now?

-The price-to-earnings ratio for CVS Health Corporation (NYSE: CVS) is 29.33x, which is above its average ratio.
-Moreover, the 36-month beta value for CVS is 0.62.
-Analysts have varying opinions on the stock, with 17 analysts rating it as a “buy,” 2 as “overweight,” 8 as “hold,” and 0 as “sell.”
+CVS Health Corporation (NYSE: CVS) has a price-to-earnings ratio of 29.55x that is above its average ratio.
+Additionally, the 36-month beta value for CVS is 0.62.
+There are mixed opinions on the stock, with 17 analysts rating it as a “buy,” 2 rating it as “overweight,” 8 rating it as “hold,” and 0 rating it as “sell.”

 Top 5 AI Stocks to Buy for 2023